ImageMagick v6 Examples --

 Color Improvements

-Brightening Under-exposed Photos Contrib by Walter Dnes
+Brightening Under-exposed Photos Contributed by Walter Dnes

 Sometimes there simply isn't enough available light to allow for a proper exposure.
 At other times, you may have to use shorter exposure times than optimal, in order to eliminate motion-blur.